LandRegistry/development-environment-alpha/README.md

 script/utils/apps
 ```

 Simply add the repository name that you wish to add into this script and re-run bootstrap.
-The new repository will be checked out and the application added to the start script, if the repository contains a Procfile.
+The new repository will be checked out and the application added to the start script.

+The format of this script is <pre>application-name:http-port</pre> and the startup scripts will configure Flask apps to run on this port for you.

 #### Developer tools in individual applications